 4. Get lucky under the Aurora

-There’s no way to guarantee spotting the Northern Lights, but your chances are best during crisp, clear nights between September and March.
-If you’re feeling lucky, book a tour to escape the light pollution – you’ll be taken about 30 minutes out of town to a viewing spot like Almannagjá Canyon in Thingvellir National Park, where nothing can block your view of the sky.
-Or just look up through the skylights of a suite in our Radisson Blue 1919 Hotel, Reykjavik…
+There's no way to guarantee spotting the Northern Lights, but your chances are best during crisp, clear nights between September and March.
+So, if you're planning a trip this summer, make sure to book as close to September as possible!
+If you're feeling lucky, book a tour to escape the light pollution - you'll be taken about 30 minutes out of town to a viewing spot like Almannagjá Canyon in Thingvellir National Park, where nothing can block your view of the sky.
+Or just look up through the skylights of a suite at the Radisson Blu 1919 Hotel, Reykjavik.

 5. Float in a hot spring on a cold night